CD Covers3D Digital ArtIllustrated NovelsVideo Gaming ArtFractalsCollaborationsAwards

 Tobin's Artwork

-I was lucky to be a part of the first wave of digital art, beta testing some of the original 3D modeling programs.
-I got to know some great artists, and even collaborated with Martin Murphy, Stephen Hägg-Ståhlberg, James Neff and others.
+I was lucky to be a part of the first wave of digital art, beta testing some of the original 3D modeling programs for personal computers.
+I got to know some great artists, collaborating with Martin Murphy, Stephen Hägg-Ståhlberg, James Neff and others.

 More than masks that hide the truth, these are meant to be interior faces of the subconscious that whisper, lear and assert themselves in ways known and unknown.